sandipan-das-sd/sandipan-das-sd/README.md

 I'm Sandipan Das, a B.Tech CSE student at FIEM with a passion for web development (MERN stack), algorithms, and Python.
 I thrive on problem-solving and core software development.

-🚀 Co-founder of PYQ Platform, an EdTech startup revolutionizing education.
 Currently exploring AI and ML to add another layer to my tech journey.

 ## Tech Stack